HallaSurvivor/Blog/_posts/2021-12-01-univalence-talk.md

 After the talk someone asked a question about differential equations, in particular about the [Lotka-Volterra Equations][1].
-It sounded like they wanted a specific theorem to do with these equations, so I'll assume they wanted a proof that these equations are always solvable.
+It sounded like they wanted a specific theorem to do with these equations, but I never quite understood what they were looking for.
+I'll assume they wanted a proof that these equations are always solvable.

 The question, then, is what does a proof of solvability do when we run it as